Halfway Houses in Clark County, NV

 Westcare Nevada Inc Women And Childrens Campus

-Westcare Nevada Inc Women And Childrens Campus is a sober living house in Clark County, NV, 89130 zip code.
+Westcare Nevada Inc Women And Childrens Campus is a halfway house in Clark County, NV, 89130 zip code.

 Address: 5659 Duncan Drive, Las Vegas, NV 89130 in Clark County